Jump Statement in Java: Break, Continue and Return

 Output:

-Output Of Continue Code Syntax The output shows that starting the current loop was printing each & every data.
-When the continue statement was encountered, the existing statement was present before that also, but the element data is not printed.
-This is because the continue statement transfers the compiler to the next iteration of the for loop.
-So, from that other values are printed unless the loop gets finished automatically.
+The output shows that starting the current loop was printing each & every data.
+When the continue statement was encountered, the existing statement was present before that also, but the element data was not printed.

-How To Implement Return Statement In Java?
+• How To Implement Return Statements in Java?

-Oftentimes, the return statement is not considered as the jump statement in Java programs.
-Because in this case the return statement will not transfer the control to any other statement, rather it transfers control to a method.
-Flowchart Of Return Statements In Java A method should be called from the main method or any other method.
+A method should be called from the main method or any other method.
 In that case, the return statement can be implemented inside of that method.
 The calling method is necessary for this jump statement to execute it.
 No looping statements are involved here.

 Code To Demonstrate The Use Of Return Statement: